Host Build Agents in Cloud

 buildAgent.propertiesfile can be left "as is".
 The

-authorizationTokenproperties can be left empty or set to any value, they are ignored when TeamCity starts the instance unless otherwise specifically stated in the platform-specific documentation.
+authorizationTokenproperties can be left empty or set to any value, they are ignored when TeamCity starts the instance.

 Provided these requirements are met, the usual TeamCity agent installation and cloud-provider image bundling procedures are applicable.

 If you need the connection between the server and the agent machine to be secure, you will need to set up the agent machine to establish a secure tunnel (for example, VPN) to the server on boot so that the TeamCity agent receives data via the secure channel.
-Keep in mind that communication between TeamCity agent and server is bi-directional and requires an open port on the agent as well as on the server.
+Keep in mind that communication between the TeamCity agent and server requires opening ports on both the agent and the server.

-Create and start a virtual machine with desired OS installed.
+Create and start a virtual machine with the desired OS installed.